Expert Forecast: Predictions for the Rest of the 2022 Real Estate Market

 Inflation and higher cost of living mean that more people will continue to rent, even though rental prices are high and will become higher, says Fettke.
 She also predicts that more people must choose to work remotely to lower their expenses.
 This expert also sees an inevitable tightening of mortgage loan requirements and perhaps more interest in adjustable-rate loans.
 Finally, she rounds out her real estate predictions by noting that she anticipates no real change to the current federal tax structure until after the November elections.

-Whether you want to sell your existing home, buy your first home, upsize, downsize, purchase a vacation home, or just talk about options, a real estate professional is your best source for information based on current trends in our area.
-If you're interested in learning more about the 2022 real estate forecast, don't hesitate to reach out - we're happy to help
+Whether you want to sell your existing home, buy your first home, upsize, downsize, purchase a vacation home, or just talk about options, Bob Maiocco a real estate professional is your best source for information in Evergreen and Conifer based on tracking and participating in current trends.
+If you're interested in learning more about the 2022 real estate forecast, don't hesitate to reach out - Bob's happy to help